Celsius Holdings, Inc. research snapshot

 Rating

-High-growth beverage portfolio with material integration and dilution risk
+High-growth beverage portfolio with material integration, short-interest, and dilution risk

 Trend status

-Short-term rebound attempt near the 50-day average, still well below the 200-day average
+Short-term rebound near the 50-day average, above a fresh 52-week low but far below the 200-day average

 Informational use only.
 This page is not investment advice.